zw05/Guessing-Game/README.md

-Made a number guessing game, may add more features as my knowledge expands.
+Made a number guessing game, will continue to add more features as my knowledge expands.